 We also planted Pond Marginals, Hedgerows and Trees in the meadow, and Herbaceous plants in the sanctuary gardens.
 The increase in insects will feed birds and bats and encourage butterflies and bees.

-Stage 2 & 3 of the project will include a Shingle Perimeter Footpath and the building of a Resource Centre, Gift Shop and Cafe by extending the existing Visitor Reception & Welcome Area.
+Stage 2 & 3 of the project included installing wildlife friendly fencing with the help from Viridor Credits biodiversity grants and the building of a Resource Centre, Gift Shop and Coffee Station after extending the existing Visitor Reception & Welcome Area, all thanks to an amazing grant from Postcode Lottery.

 We invite our supporters to join our effort to raise funds to create a haven for all animals in our care.